RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   Homepage

-        -   The Homepage wireframe contains a search button in the center of the hero image, but after consulation with my mentor, it was moved to the navbar.
+        -   The Homepage wireframe contains a search button in the center of the hero image, but after consultation with my mentor, it was moved to the navbar.
         -   The tagline was changed from 'The Flower Experts' to 'The Only Community-Driven Irish Flower Encyclopedia'.

     -   All Flowers